Federal Aviation Administration (FAA), DOT.

 As discussed above, these special conditions are applicable to the Model A700.
 Should Adam Aircraft apply later for a change to the type certificate to include another model incorporating the same novel or unusual design feature, the special conditions would apply to that model as well.

 This action affects only certain novel or unusual design features on one model of airplane.
 It is not a rule of general applicability, and it affects only the applicant who applied to the FAA for approval of these features on the airplane.Start List of Subjects

 List of Subjects in 14 CFR Part 23End List of Subjects

 The authority citation for these special conditions is as follows:

-Accordingly, pursuant to the authority delegated to me by the Administrator, the following special conditions are issued as part of the type certification basis for Adam Aircraft, Model A700 airplanes.
+Accordingly, pursuant to the authority delegated to me by the Administrator, the following special Start Printed Page 45626conditions are issued as part of the type certification basis for Adam Aircraft, Model A700 airplanes.

 Aft fuselage mounted engines need to protect the airplane from fires that were not envisioned in the development of part 23.
 Therefore, special conditions for a fire extinguishing system are required for airplanes with this engine configuration.

 Regulations requiring and defining engine compartment fire extinguishing systems already exist for part 23 commuter category airplanes.
 These regulations will provide an adequate level of safety for the normal category Model A700 aircraft with its aft pylon mounted engines.